rocfd/brewpitopes/README.md

 8. (Locally) Use the FASTA to predict linear epitopes using [ABCpred](https://webs.iiitd.edu.in/raghava/abcpred/ABC_submission.html) server.

-      Predict using all the epitope windows (10,12,14,16,18,20) and overlapping filter ON.
+      Predict using all the epitope windows (10,12,14,16,18,20), overlapping filter ON and the default threshold at 0.51.
       Copy results from the webpage table to a .csv
       Save as: /host/your/path/to/brewpitopes_projects/your_project/brewpitopes/A_linear_predictions/abcpred/abcpred_10mers.csv